PreferredAI/cornac/README.md

 Additional dependencies required by models are listed [here](cornac/models/README.md).

-Some of the algorithms use `OpenMP` to speed up training with multithreading.
-For OSX users, in order to run those algorithms efficiently, you might need to install `gcc` from Homebrew to have an OpenMP compiler, and install Cornac from the source:
+Some of the algorithms use `OpenMP` to support multi-threading.
+For OSX users, in order to run those algorithms efficiently, you might need to install `gcc` from Homebrew to have an OpenMP compiler:

 ```sh
 brew install gcc | brew link gcc